Electric scooters and your health [5 risks + solutions]

 According to WebMD, spending hours on a saddle can cause compression of the arteries and vital nerves in the male genital area.
 That can lead to pain, numbness, and erectile dysfunction.

-And, if you do have a scooter with a seat and want to keep using it, don’t freak out – the WebMD article refers to bicycle riders, which spend a lot more time on the seat, and they experience a lot more pressure in their perineum area because they have to move their legs a lot (which is one reason why scooters are better than bikes).
+The referenced WebMD article pertains to bicycle riders who spend more time on the seat and experience greater pressure in the perineum area due to leg movement, (which is one reason why scooters are better than bikes).

 How to prevent erectile dysfunction while riding an electric scooter with a seat?

-Also, as we said, consider switching to a “no-nose” seat, which distributes your weight to the sit bones of the buttocks.
-This will increase blood flow in your perineum area and reduce the risk of ED.
+Consider switching to a “no-nose” seat to distribute weight to the sit bones, improving blood flow and reducing the risk of ED.

 Electric scooter safety